lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 POPODecKeyChallContent ::= SEQUENCE OF Challenge
--- One Challenge per encryption key certification request (in the -- same order as these requests appear in CertReqMessages).
+-- One Challenge per encryption key certification request (in the -- same order as these requests appear in CertReqMessages)

 Challenge ::= SEQUENCE {
     owf                 AlgorithmIdentifier{DIGEST-ALGORITHM, {...}}